richtastic/ff/src/3DR/wiki/app.md

 	- loading pairs again?
 		- where do points come from --- original grouping may not exist? be poor?
 		- are final tracks added anywhere?

+- CAN FIX ONE CAMERA TO OPTIMIZE LOCALIZATION OPTIMIZING

 	- load small groups?
 		- only update/add pair points in a single pair?